 BackupLABS began in 2004, when CEO Rob Stevenson founded another company, BackupVault, to provide protection for desktops and servers in the small-to medium

 Through BackupVault, Rob witnessed a shift in how companies were using new online services, and saw a gap in the market open up for comprehensive backup of software-as-a-service (SaaS) applications – so BackupLABS starting forming in his mind.

 A gap in the market

 From around 2010, the shift from traditional on-premises software to cloud services started to gather pace, with tools like Microsoft OneDrive, Google Drive and Dropbox gaining popularity.

-In 2017, Microsoft launched their Office 365 cloud subscription service (now called Microsoft 365) and existing BackupVault customers who had been using Microsoft Exchange servers made the move to the cloud service.
-But they needed backup for their mailboxes, SharePoint and OneDrive data, and asked Rob to help.
+In 2017, Microsoft launched its Office 365 cloud subscription service (now called Microsoft 365) and existing BackupVault customers who had been using Microsoft Exchange servers made the move to the cloud service.
+But they needed backup of their mailboxes, SharePoint and OneDrive data, and asked Rob to help.
 His years of data security and backup experience served him well, and he researched the market to find solutions.